ericpante/bioinfo/1_exercises.md

 ## Exercise 4

-create a function to parse a vcf file and keep variants according to the number of alleles (a) within individuals, (b) among individuals. use the vcf file in this ipyrad tutorial to prepare your script : https://ipyrad.readthedocs.io/en/master/pedicularis_.html
+Create a function to parse a vcf file and keep variants according to the number of alleles (a) within individuals, (b) among individuals.
+Use the vcf file in this ipyrad tutorial to prepare your script: https://ipyrad.readthedocs.io/en/master/pedicularis_.html.
+Here is the documentation for reading a vcf: https://samtools.github.io/hts-specs/VCFv4.2.pdf.